jonathan-taylor/smoothing_spline/README.md

 This repository provides minimal, high-performance implementations of key scatterplot smoothers, specifically **Smoothing Splines** and **LOESS**.
 The core logic is implemented in C++ for speed, with convenient Python bindings provided by `pybind11`.
 The package is designed to be familiar to users of `scikit-learn` and R's statistical functions.

+## Why this repo?

+- Seems there should be a good performant operation like a smoothing spline accessible with just `scipy`, `numpy`

+- A reason to try vibe-coding:
+    - Initial code written in a Gemini chat
+    - Ported to C++ with help from Gemini CLI

+- Ultimately, human intervention pointed out what would really make it work (using Takahashi algorithm not just for Reinsch form but also B-splines via Tr(A^{-1}B) for banded matrices of the same bandwidth.

+- References that Gemini cited:
+    - Reinsch, C. H. (1967).
+Smoothing by spline functions.
+Numerische Mathematik, 10(3), 177-183.
+    - Green, P. J., & Silverman, B. W. (1994).
+Nonparametric Regression and Generalized Linear Models: A roughness penalty approach.
+Chapman & Hall/CRC.
+    - Wahba, G. (1990).
+Spline Models for Observational Data.
+SIAM.
+    - Hastie, Tibshirani, & Friedman (2009).
+The Elements of Statistical Learning.
+(Section 5.4)

 ## Key Smoothers

 *   **Smoothing Splines:** A flexible implementation similar to R's `smooth.spline`.
 It supports multiple fitting engines, including the Reinsch algorithm for $O(N)$ performance, as well as B-spline and natural spline bases.